AjayMathesh/demo-site-setup/README.md

 1. Login to cPanel with Credentials
 2. Go to file manager -> public_html
 3. Create a folder with plugin slug.
+4. Go to mysql databases menu under databases section
-4. create new database by typing new name and create it.
+5. Create new database by typing new name and create it.
 6. Scroll down and create a database user
 7. Assign a created user to the created database.
 8. set user privileges by giving all privileges